alttch/yedb-py/README.md

 * line 1 - SHA256-checksum (hex)
 * line 2 - stime (key set time in nanoseconds) timestamp (hex)
-* line 3-N - key value, with leading LF at the end
+* line 3-N - key value, with LF ending

 If database checksums are not used, keys are stored in the chosen serialization format as-is.
 This can give benefits to easily manage / repair keys manually,